mystic0x1/mystic0x1.github.io/_posts/Cloud-Security/AWS/2023-08-11-AWS-Privilege-Escalation-Part-02.md

 ![](/assets/img/posts/aws-priv-esc-02/case-08-03-Getting-Details-of-Our-Groups.png)
 _Get details of groups for a specific user_

-Our compromised user is part of the `privesc8-AttachGroupPolicy-group` group which does not have any policy attached to them... yet :)
+Our compromised user is part of the `privesc8-AttachGroupPolicy-group` group which does not have any policy attached to it... yet :)

 Since we know the group we are part of, let's attach the same old `AdministratorAccess` policy to have full access: